What is the Tracking ID # used in the file names?

-National laboratories can only submit proposals as principal investigators in NEET & NSUF workscopes (Appendix B).
-They can collaborate with universities for proposals submitted to university-led program supporting, mission supporting, or program directed applications but cannot receive more than 20 percent of a project's overall funding.
+National laboratories can only submit proposals as lead principal investigators in NSUF-2 workscopes (Appendix C).
+They can collaborate with universities for proposals submitted to university-led applications, but cannot receive more than 20% of a project's overall funding.

 Is it better if I develop a partnership with others as opposed to proposing as a single institution?

 PIs can only add new collaborators to their full application with the consent of the Contracting Officer.
-If you need to change a collaborator please contact the Integration Office at NEUP@inl.gov.
+If you need to change a collaborator, please contact the Integration Office at

 Do I need to list the funding amount for each collaborator?
 If I have several collaborators from the same institution, do I need to add funding for each individual, or for the institution?

-To the best of their ability, PIs need to list funding amounts for each individual collaborator, regardless. of what institution that collaborator is affiliated with.
+To the best of their ability, PIs need to list funding amounts for each individual collaborator, regardless of the collaborator's affiliation.

 Is it okay to include unfunded collaborators in our proposal?

-Yes, you can include unfunded collaborators in advisory roles or other capacities in which they will make an R&D contribution for your project.
+Yes, you must include unfunded collaborators in advisory roles or other capacities in which they will make an R&D contribution for your project.

 No, university leads do not need to cost share.

 The national laboratory PI will not flow-through the university as a sub-award.
-They will receive funding through the NEUP program directly.
-The cost of the national laboratory collaborator should be included in the federal request and total for the project.
+They will receive funding through DOE directly.
+The cost of the national laboratory collaborator should be included in the federal request and total funding request for the project.

-If we believe a proposal could be funded under different workscopes, should we submit the same proposal twice?
+If we believe a proposal could be funded under multiple workscopes, should we submit the same proposal twice?

 What should be included in the publication list?

-The publications, at a minimum, should be for the Lead PI.
-We would like to see publications from the Co-PIs as well, but that is not a requirement.
+A publication list for the lead PI should be included, at a minimum.
+A publication list for any co-PI is encouraged, but is not required.
 The publication list would be for CINR projects (NEUP, NEET, NSUF).
-The list does not need to include any ohter DOE-NE work.
+The list does not need to include any other NE work.

-It seems like several reviewer comments are generic, 'copy-and-pasted' responses that don't have anything to do with my application.
+It seems like several reviewer comments are generic 'copy-and-paste' responses that don't have anything to do with my application.
 Why do I get these responses instead of proposal-specific feedback?